-- (a) "Initial Margin", an amount that estimates the worst expected loss that a contract might incur under normal market conditions during a liquidation period; - (b) "Variation Margin", comprised of the aggregate "mark-to-market" exposure for all forward purchase and sale contracts with an adverse value from the perspective of the customer; and - (c) Outstanding energy contracts receivable.
+(a) "Initial Margin", an amount that estimates the worst expected loss that a contract might incur under normal market conditions during a liquidation period;

+- (b) "Variation Margin", comprised of the aggregate "mark-to-market" exposure for all forward purchase and sale contracts with an adverse value from the perspective of the customer; and - (c) Outstanding energy contracts receivable.

-As a result of these calculations of contracting party exposure at September 30, 2012, NGX had access to cash collateral deposits of \$502.5 and letters of credit of \$1,253.0.
-These amounts are not included in TMX Group's condensed consolidated balance sheet.
+As a result of these calculations of contracting party exposure at December 31, 2012, NGX had access to cash collateral deposits of \$675.4 and letters of credit of \$785.0.
+These amounts are not included in TMX Group's consolidated balance sheet.

 CDCC is exposed to the risk of default of its Clearing Members.
 CDCC is the central counterparty of all transactions carried out on MX's markets and on the OTC market when the transaction is cleared through CDCC.
-It primarily supports the risk of one or more counterparties, meeting strict financial and regulatory criteria, defaulting on their obligations, in which case the obligations of that counterparty would become the obligations of CDCC.
+The principal risk is that one or more counterparties defaults on their obligations, in which case the obligations of that counterparty would become the obligations of CDCC.
 This risk is greater if market conditions are unfavourable at the time of the default.
+Each Clearing Member is regularly monitored to ensure they meet strict financial and regulatory criteria.